GIScience/ohsome-r/README.md

 perimeter of OpenStreetMap elements with given properties, within given boundaries and at given points in time.

-Here, we create a query for the total amount of breweries on OSM in the German region of Franconia.
-The first argument to `ohsome_elements_count()` is the `sf` object `franconia` that is included in the `mapview` package:
+Let us create a query for the total amount of breweries on OSM in the region of Franconia.
+The first argument to `ohsome_elements_count()` is the `sf` object `franconia` that is included in the `mapview` package and contains boundary polygons of the 37 districts of the region:

 ``` r
 library(mapview)